KURAIBITO STAY's 2 night 3 day winter (sake brewing) program.

 This is an example of the programs that will be offered during the sake brewing season from November to March.

-The sake brewing schedule may be varied each year.
+The sake brewing schedule may vary from year to year.

 PROGRAM